-Major Drexel Project Updates as of November/December 2015
+Major Drexel Project Updates as of January 2016

-1427 Vine Street: Construction will begin in early 2016 for the complete renovation of the fifth floor to accommodate the internal relocation of the College of Medicine’s Women’s Care Center from the seventh floor.
-Occupancy is anticipated in mid-2016.
+1427 Vine Street: Construction is in progress for the complete renovation of the fifth floor to accommodate the internal relocation of the College of Medicine’s Women’s Care Center from the seventh floor.
+The target for substantial completion is July 2016.

 219 N. Broad Street – Berman Main Lobby and Mezzanine Renovations: Construction is in progress on the $4.0 million renovation of the Main Lobby and Mezzanine, which relocates the building’s entrance, increasing and improving the flow of patient traffic to the medical offices on the floors above, and adds revenue-generating clinical spaces.

-Pearlstein Business Learning Center Renovation (Close School of Entrepreneurship): Demolition is in progress leading to renovations on the fourth floor of the Pearlstein Business Learning Center to allow the Close School of Entrepreneurship to expand and utilize the full fourth floor.
-The designer is Purdy O’Gwynn.
-The contractor is Bittenbender Construction.
+Pearlstein Business Learning Center Renovation (Close School of Entrepreneurship): Construction is in progress for renovations on the fourth floor of the Pearlstein Business Learning Center for the Close School of Entrepreneurship.
 Substantial completion and beneficial occupancy are expected in March 2016.
-This project was made possible by a $1.0 million lead gift from the Close Foundation.

 Public Realm Plan: Urban design and landscape architecture firm West 8 is completing the overview of a Public Realm Plan for the University.
 Goals for the plan include making our campus more positively urban and people-friendly and providing a framework for future development that facilitates connections – to the city, to adjacent neighborhoods and among various campus precincts.